metaplex-foundation/developer-hub/src/pages/token-metadata/guides/account-size-reduction.md

 If you are using an older SDK Version than listed above and deserializing Token Metadata Data it is recommended to update the used Packages to ensure compatibility.

+## Where can I resize my NFT?

+You can use our free, open source UI at [resize.metaplex.com](https://resize.metaplex.com) to resize your eligible assets between now and April 25, 2025.

+Alternative tools exist that offer a paid service for processing the Resize instruction, such as [Sol Incinerator](https://sol-incinerator.com/) (5% of the resize amount).

 ## Where can I find Help and more Information?

 In case something is unclear after reading this FAQ please feel free to join our [Discord](https://discord.gg/metaplex) and drop your questions!